randyjreid/ai-assisted-dev-stack/README.md

 The goal is to maintain a stable, well-documented baseline that I can rebuild anytime, extend as new tools arrive, and share publicly to help others adopt AI-augmented development workflows.

+A dedicated [Workflows guide](docs/workflows.md) now explains how ideas move from initial prompts through merged changes and how each AI tool supports that flow.

 ---

 ## ⚡️ Why This Exists